15 Mid-Century Modern Style Kitchens – Inspiration and Ideas

 6. Let the Light Shine

 This mid-century modern style kitchen makes the most of light in two ways.
 First, the large doors allow ample natural light to flood the kitchen and brighten the room.
 Second, the fun and functional pendant lights add a modern twist.
-A classic combination of white worktops and wood cabinets and floors allow the lightness of the room to be the real standout feature.
+A classic combination of white countertops and wood cabinets and floors allows the lightness of the room to be the real standout feature.

 7. Blue and Breezy

 Geometric shapes are key to achieving a mid-century modern look.
-In this kitchen, the blue splashback adds this element with a fresh, modern twist, while the honeycomb floor subtly complements to the look.
+In this kitchen, the turquoise blue splashback adds this element with a fresh, modern twist and a pop of colour.
+While the honeycomb floor subtly complements the look.
 I love the punch of orange in the bar stools, too.
+A true mid-century style!

 8. Cool, Calm, and Collected

 Just looking at this kitchen inspires a sense of calm and relaxation.
-The choice of delicate green splashback, paired with soft marble worktops and neutral wood cabinets, puts you perfectly at ease.
+The choice of delicate green splashback, paired with soft marble counters and neutral wood cabinets, puts you perfectly at ease.
+While the soft dark contrasting colour on the kitchen islands helps to add some visual interest to the space.
 And breathe….

 9. Mid-Century Modern Japandi